 Shortly before surface dressing starts, road gullies and drains are covered with hessian sacking to stop binder and chippings getting in.
 This is removed once the surface dressing has been completed.

 Advance notice boards will be placed on site before works start showing the dates(s) of the proposed works.
-Letters to residents will give the programmed start date, duration of works and the start and end times when the road will be closed to traffic.

 How our works may affect you

 We have to close roads to provide enough room for the patching and surface dressing to be carried out safely.